-Apple watch cellular enables you to send text messages or call to anyone through your apple watch without any connection of your Apple phone.
+Apple watch cellular enables you to send text messages or call to anyone through your Apple watch without any connection of your Apple phone.
 It also enables you to stream music directly from your watch.
-In this article we discussed the difference between Apple Watch Cellular vs GPS.
+Sometimes your Apple Watch doesn’t show you notifications, that time you have to fix the errors.
+In this article, we discussed the difference between Apple Watch Cellular vs GPS.
 In GPS, you need to connect your Apple phone with your Apple watch to send the text messages or to play music.

 The other difference between the GPS-only and GPS + Cellular models of Apple Watch is that there is a red ring around the Digital Crown on the Cellular model.